0x1ED1CE/ICE/README.md

 # ISO/C Engine
 ![LICENSE](https://img.shields.io/badge/LICENSE-MIT-green.svg)

-ICE is a 3D game engine for DOS and other platforms.
+ICE is a lite 3D game engine for DOS and other platforms.

 **This project is still in early development and is not suitable for making games yet.**